-During the current school year, the School received \$1,676,998 in recoverable grants from Somerset Academy, Inc. As of June 30, 2023, the School received \$1,020,000 in recoverable grants.
-The purpose of the Grant is to assist the School in its successful development and to fund operating expenses.
+During the prior years, the School received \$2,696,998 in recoverable grants from Somerset Academy, Inc. The purpose of the Grant is to assist the School in its successful development and to fund operating expenses.
 Repayment of this grant is contingent on the School subsequently meeting certain financial conditions.
 The maximum amount the School may be required to pay in the future should the School meet the requirements for repayment is \$2,696,998.